Hariharan-061102/LU-Decomposition/README.md

 ~~~
 ```
 /*
-Program to solve a matrix Using LU Decomposition Developed by: M.Hariharan
+Program to solve a matrix Using LU Decomposition.
+Developed by: M.Hariharan
 RegisterNumber: 21005392
 */